Bad Habits Everyone Needs To Cut Back On

 Financial health is another aspect of wellness that we have to monitor.
 Sticking to your budget may be difficult, but it’s crucial to keep us from suffering from debt.

 Taking On Too Much Responsibility

 As ridiculous and comedic as the film Yes, Man is, a lot of us are like the main protagonist.
 We find ourselves saying “yes” to too many commitments.
 Taking on too much work can only lead to burnout, leaving us frustrated, grumpy, and inefficient.

+“Tied to the overthinking factor, most individuals who are diagnosed with anxiety as a mental health disorder also experience high levels of perfectionism and compulsive behaviors that begin to drive their lives,” says Wendy Iglehart MA, LCPC, LLC.
 We have to learn to say “no” when we’re sure that we can’t handle things.
 Having free time doesn’t mean that you should take on additional work or duties.
 Rest is also an essential part of our daily routine.
 Likewise, don’t be afraid to ask for help when you need it.

 Positive habits are challenging to pick up, but negative ones are even harder to break.
 Complaining is something we all do every day but can significantly affect our mood.
 Ignoring our financial health by not following our budget can lead us to crippling debt.
 And likewise, we can become severely stressed from too many responsibilities.

+“Mental health issues can be caused by a combination of biological, psychological and environmental factors, and can have a minor or major impact on a person’s thoughts, feelings and behaviors,” says Christina L. Gmyr, LMHC, NCC.
 To break away from all these patterns, we have to determine first which of our practices are damaging.
 From there, we can start to work on the process of bettering ourselves in the long run.